elch93/tgc-proj4-django2/README.md

 - READ: Allow users and site owners to see what products are available in the database.
 - Apps:
     1. Manage Products
+        - This app allows site owners(staff) to manipulate the products, categories and tags data in the database.
+The main url is: [Manage Product page](https://tgc-proj4-app.herokuapp.com/manage_product/).
     2. Home
     3. Cart
     4. Checkout
     5. Profile
     6. Reviews

 ### Frontend
 HTML
 CSS